gisgeorge21/Projects/README.md

 PS: Keep the branch name always unique, ie if you create a branch name with `animation-issue`, next time you create a branch, dont use the same name as `animation-issue` , it will cause errors if the branch is already present in the remote

-Then, do you code changes, after the change do the following command,
+Then, do your code changes, after the change do the following command,

 1. stage all the unstaged files or new files using the command